keelia/react-hooks/README.md

 ## React controlled components vs uncontrolled
 > React controlled Component
- * Its value determited by passing value, instead of user inputs
+ * Its value determited by passing value, instead of user inputs.
  * To be able to fully control elements in React, some elements' react events are a little bit different from DOM element. e.g. input's React onChange will be triggered bby every typing, instead of losing focus like its DOM onchange event.
 Cons is may cause unnecessary render.
  * Controlled component is frequently used in React than uncontrolled, unless in some scenarios need high performance.
+ * we can easily use hook to [value, setValue] controlled component.

 ```js
 <input value={value} onChange={handleChange} />